These Florida Palm Tree Species can make your garden look a bit tropical! Check out our list of the Best Palm Trees in Florida!

 There are over 2,500 species of palm trees that exist in a range of height, shape, size, and leaf color!
 Before you move ahead and pick one to grow, you have to keep in mind the Sunshine State’s subtropical and tropical climate!
-We have compiled a list of Florida Palm Tree Species and the Best Palm Trees in Florida that are perfectly suited for the common occurrence of the weather in the state!
+We have compiled a list of types of palm trees in Florida and the Best Palm Trees in Florida that are perfectly suited for the common occurrence of the weather in the state!

 Check out our article on the best dwarf ornamental trees here